 Dematic Scholarship for Excellence in Supply Chain Optimization celebrates anniversary and strengthens partnership with Management Sciences

-“the scholarship recognizes the importance of training in supply chain management and in optimization, two areas of strength in the department’s Management Mngineering undergraduate program.
-It will help open doors for our undergraduates to focus their training in these key areas through design projects and co-op"
+the scholarship recognises the importance of training in supply chain management and in optimisation, two areas of strength in the department’s Management Engineering undergraduate program.
+It will help open doors for our undergraduates to focus their training in these key areas through design projects and co-op

 Samir Elhedhli, Chair Waterloo Engineering’s Management Sciences department